computer-lab/computerlab.io/source/_posts/how-to-help-a-stringfoot-pigeon.md

 ---
 layout: post
 title: "How to Help a Stringfoot Pigeon"
-date: 2020-05-22
+date: 2020-06-11
 category: Notes
-lede: "You've likely noticed pigeons with mangled, entangled, or missing toes.
-Here's how you can help give these 'stringfoot' birds a pedicure."
+lede: "You've probably seen pigeons with mangled, entangled, or missing toes.
+Here's how you can give these 'stringfoot' birds a life-saving pedicure."
 author: Patrick Steadman and Anya Katz
 image: "https://computerlab.io/images/stringfoot-nice-toes.jpg"
 published: true